 At the opposite end of Kartavya Path is Rashtrapati Bhavan, the official residence of the President and India’s parliament buildings.

-If you want to, and can, take an auto rickshaw down Kartayva Path to get a closer look at Rashtrapti Bhavan.
+If you want to, and can, take an auto rickshaw down Kartavya Path to get a closer look at Rashtrapati Bhavan.
 There is a lot of construction in the area for Prime Minister Modi’s Central Vista project (new parliament buildings), and the road may not be fully open.

 From India Gate take an auto rickshaw to Agrasen ki Baoli on Hailey Lane.
 This should cost no more than INR 80.